-How to build 2 DIY upholstered storage ottomans for a small space that can be used for storage and organization, for sitting and as a step stool.
+How to build a DIY storage ottoman for a small space that can be used for storage and organization, for sitting and as a step stool.

 There are a lot of things in our tiny space that need to serve many purposes and this is one of them.
 We needed stools for the drop-down table that I built but we also needed a step stool to get into our bed and storage is always in short supply.
 With all of that in mind, my DIY storage ottomans came to be.